Spring and Summer is for bikers, and that means it’s time to get that ride out of the garage and on the road.

 Where to stay!

-Before and after your ride, stay in a cozy cabin that is motorcycle friendly.
+Before and after your ride, stay in a cozy cabin that has plenty of parking for several vehicles.
 Escape to Times Past with My Bearfoot Cabins.

 Pat and Don Kirchhoefer, owner